RobXYZ/viofosync/README.md

 - A Raspberry Pi running a VPN hotspot in the car, so you can reach the dashcam remotely.
 - A site-to-site VPN to a second location the car is regularly parked at, where the camera sits on a different subnet/IP.

+Each address has its own **download profile**: whether to run GPS triage over that link, and what to download — *Everything*, *Everything but parking*, *Read-only protected files only*, or *Nothing (GPS traces only)*.
+A typical split is "everything" at home and "GPS traces + read-only clips" over a VPN.
+"Download next" forces downloads regardless of the connection, and GPS locations flagged *exclude recordings* are never downloaded on any connection.

 ## Home Assistant via MQTT

 viofosync can publish state and accept actions over MQTT, with full Home Assistant auto-discovery.